-Miles Assessment Comment Latest result Targets What you can expect from us → What we will measure 2024/25 2025/26 2026/27 YR 4-10 2027/34 We will provide a reliable kerbside rubbish collection to stop rubbish becoming a health risk.
-There are no more than 7 justifiable complaints per week about uncollected rubbish.
-Target: <10 per week Result: 0.35 Achieved Target: <7 per week Target: <7 per week Target: <7 per week Target: <7 per week sat Percentage of users that are satisfied with the rural transfer stations.
-Target: Maintain or increase from the previous rating Result: 91% Achieved Target : ≥ 90% Target : ≥ 90% Target : ≥ 90% Target : ≥ 90% Percentage of users that are satisfied with the Waitomo District Landill.
-New measure Target : ≥ 90% Target: ≥ 90% Target: ≥ 90% Target : ≥ 90% We encourage waste minimisation by providing recycling services to reduce waste sent to landfill.
+Targets What you can expect from us What we will measure Latest result 2022/23 2024/25 2025/26 2026/27 YR 4-10 2027/34 We will provide a reliable kerbside rubbish collection to stop rubbish becoming a health risk.
+The number of justifiable complaints per week about uncollected rubbish.
+Target: <10 per week Result: 0.35 Achieved Target: <7 per week Target: <7 per week Target: <7 per week Target: <7 per week We provide effective and fit for purpose solid waste facilities.
+Percentage of users that are satisfied with the rural transfer stations.
+Target: Maintain or increase from the previous rating Result: 91% Achieved Target: ≥ 90% Target: ≥ 90% Target : ≥ 90% Target: ≥ 90% Percentage of users that are satisfied with the Waitomo District Landfill.
+New measure Target: ≥ 90% Target: ≥ 90% Target: ≥ 90% Target: ≥ 90% We encourage waste minimisation by providing recycling services to reduce waste sent to landfill.
 Diversion rate of the District's waste to landfill.
 New measure Target: Increasing trend of diversion rate to ≥ 50% Target: Increasing trend of diversion rate to ≥ 50% Target: Increasing trend of diversion rate to ≥ 50% Target: diversion rate is ≥ 50% of the districts waste to landfill